 Portfolio Manager, Asia

 Mr. Chang is a managing director and portfolio manager in the Hong Kong office, managing Asia portfolios and developing PIMCO’s business in this space.
-He is also a member of the PIMCO Multicultural Global Steering Committee.
+He is also a member of the PIMCO Inclusion and Diversity Advisory Council.
 Prior to joining PIMCO in 2018, he was a managing director and head of Asian fixed income for JPMorgan Asset Management, responsible for managing bond portfolios in the region and setting macro and asset allocation strategy as part of the broader emerging market debt team.
 Previously, Mr. Chang was a senior interest rates and derivatives trader with the Royal Bank of Scotland in Hong Kong and a global fixed income portfolio manager at Fischer Francis Trees & Watts, Inc. in New York.
-He has 26 years of investment experience and holds a master’s degree in management science from Stanford University and an undergraduate degree in computer science from Cornell University.
+He has 27 years of investment experience and holds a master’s degree in management science from Stanford University and an undergraduate degree in computer science from Cornell University.

 Reading the Road Ahead: Behind the Scenes at PIMCO’s Economic Forums

 Before Economic Forums were mainstream on Wall Street, our investment professionals were gathering to identify economic and market trends for our clients.
 Decades later, the cornerstone of our process is stronger and more important than ever.

 China’s regulatory crackdown focuses on specific sectors.
 Market volatility will likely be temporary, and long-run prospects for active investors remain robust.